 This carry-on is best suited for general airline travel, be it business or pleasure, particularly if you are the sort of traveler who finds it hard to fit everything back in their bag for the voyage home.
 If you travel with your laptop in your suitcase, as opposed to a separate briefcase or messenger bag, beware that this could put the Sphere over the legal carry-on size and force you to check the bag.
-If you are looking for a more adventure travel bag, say with the ability to convert to a backpack as well as roll around, then the Osprey Ozone Convertible 22 is a good choice.

 Leaving Las Vegas with the Sphere in tow.
 Yes, there are even slot machines in the airport, just in case you have any money left.